 Body hair removal is a money and time consuming personal hygiene ritual.
 For millions of men and women, it is among the top aesthetic priorities.
 In a race to meet the needs of such a large number of customers – manufacturers always keep coming up with better, cleaner and faster solutions for body hair removal.
 At times, this is confusing for potential users.
 That is why we have decided to bring you this comparison of laser hair removal vs epilator and explain all the potential benefits and drawbacks of these two popular hair removal techniques.

 Both methods include the use of sophisticated machines, such as at home lasers, IPL devices and epilators.
 We will explain how these devices work and point out their advantages and disadvantages.
-Furthermore, in our epilator vs. laser comparison, we’ll see how they meet some basic body hair removal requirements.
+Furthermore, in our epilator vs laser comparison, we will see how they meet some basic body hair removal requirements.